Ebbo/cosmic-applet-music-player/README.md

 - **Mouse Scroll**: Scroll up/down over the applet icon for next/previous track
 - **Middle Click**: Middle-click the applet icon to play/pause
 - **Panel Integration**: Compact icon in the panel, detailed controls in popup
+- **Tabbed Interface**: Switch between Controls and Settings tabs in the popup

 ### 🔌 **MPRIS Compatibility**
 Works with any MPRIS-compatible music player, including: